mimvoid/neocities-site/src/content/design/fonts/collections/monospace/index.md

 Hasklig is Source Code Pro with programming ligatures.
-It was specifically geared toward [Haskell](https://www.haskell.org), but can be seen in many other languages like JavaScript, Typescript, [Rust](https://www.rust-lang.org), [Gleam](https://gleam.run), and [OCaml](https://ocaml.org).
+It was specifically geared toward [Haskell](https://www.haskell.org), but can be seen with many other languages like JavaScript, Typescript, [Rust](https://www.rust-lang.org), [Gleam](https://gleam.run), and [OCaml](https://ocaml.org).

 ## Office Code Pro